ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/query-vs-document-query.dotnet.markdown

-﻿# Querying : Query vs DocumentQuery
+# Querying: Query vs DocumentQuery

 Why does the RavenDB client offer two ways of querying by exposing the `Query` as well as `DocumentQuery` methods?
 What are the differences between them?